yetulaxman/linux-2/_tutorials/02c-attaching-and-executing.md

 ## Learning Objectives
 In this session you will be able to learn:
 - How to connect to a running container
-- How to install a package inside container
+- How to modify content inside container

 ## Executing commands on running containers